Kuoxsr/fhb-villager-sounds/adult/README.md

 ## What's this all about?
 This is a Minecraft resource pack containing villager sounds featuring Twitch variety streamer FlyingHawkButt.

-This came about during a livestream in which Hawkie was bragging that she could sound just like the villagers in Minecraft, and *demanded* that someone "put [her] in the ... game."
+This came about during a livestream in which Hawkie was bragging that she could sound just like the villagers in Minecraft, and *demanded* that "someone put [her] in the [expletive deleted] Minecraft game."

 So I did.

 Ever since then, I've had so much fun putting this together, I can't stop.
-As evidence of this, the edition I'm working on now contains witch sounds and a music disc, and I'm planning pillagers and maybe even *zombie* villagers.
+As evidence of this, the edition I'm working on now contains witch sounds, a music disc, an end credits speech, and I'm hoping to add pillagers and maybe even *zombie* villagers.

 Please send help.
+I think I may have lost my marbles.

 ## Follow FlyingHawkButt
 * Catch her livestreams on [Twitch](https://www.twitch.tv/flyinghawkbutt), and tell her Kuo sent you